iamsinha/weather_report/README.md

 - **City Selection**: Users can select a city from a dropdown menu.
 - **Zipcode Input**: Users can enter a zipcode to search for weather information.
-- **Search Functionality**: Users can search for weather information by either selecting a city or entering a zipcode.
-- **Recent Searches**: The widget keeps track of the last three searches, displaying the temperature for each.
 - **Error Handling**: Displays an error message if both a city and zipcode are selected.
 - **Background Gradient Animation**: A visually appealing background gradient animation enhances the widget's appearance.